lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

         - us-east-1
 ```

-With this configured if a user requests an asset that does not reside on disk the configured passthrough provider will be utilized.
+With this configured, if a user requests an asset that does not reside on disk the configured passthrough provider will be utilized.
 If the provider has the correct asset it will be served to the user.

-Lets look at the diagram below to demonstrate this.
+Let's look at the diagram below to demonstrate this.
-Our users makes a request, it goes through our load balancer in our case Envoy.
+Our user makes a request, it goes through our load balancer, which in Lyft's case is Envoy.
-Envoy is load balancing all versions of Clutch that are currently deployed, in our example we have two Clutch versions deployed **v1** and **v2**.
+Envoy is load balancing all versions of Clutch that are currently deployed; in our example we have two Clutch versions deployed **v1** and **v2**.
-Regardless of which version of the frontend a user might have all versions of the frontend assets live in S3,
+Regardless of which version of the frontend a user might have, all versions of the frontend assets live in S3, so
-if a clutch host does not have what the user is requesting it will check S3.
+if a Clutch host does not have what the user is requesting it can simply check S3.

 <img alt="Deploying" src={useBaseUrl('img/docs/blog/fe-asset-passthrough-s3-logical.png')} width="75%"/>

 ## Deploying

-However there is still an additional problem to solve, which will be unique to each deployment.
+Now that we have configured a passthrough asset provider, there is still an additional problem to solve, which will be unique to each Clutch deployment.
-Will go over how at Lyft we manage uploading new frontend assets to S3 per deploy.
+This problem, namely, is how exactly the assets end up in the fallback provider in the first place.
+As an example, I will go over how we solved this problem at Lyft.

 Below is a simplified version of our deployment process.
 Early on in the deployment pipeline assets are uploaded to S3,
 simply utilizing the aws cli to `aws s3 sync` the new assets to the target bucket.

-Internally our CI/CD infrastructure utilize container images at most stages in the pipeline,
-allowing us to easily access newly built assets to upload to S3.

 <img alt="Deploying" src={useBaseUrl('img/docs/blog/fe-asset-passthrough-s3-upload.png')} width="75%"/>

 ## Conclusion

-Frontend asset passthrough enables distributed Clutch deployments to easily provide a fallback mechanism
+Through Frontend Asset Passthrough, a distributed Clutch deployment is able to provide a fallback mechanism
-when serving frontend assets.
+when serving frontend assets with minimal configuration and without the additional complexity of a CDN,
-With minimal configuration
+ensuring the correct assets are served regardless of the divergence in deployed versions across a Clutch fleet.

 ## Contributing

-If their is a provider that you need for your deployment, please contribute!
+If their is a provider that you need for your deployment, please consider contributing!